IBM/z_ansible_collections_doc/source/eda/certified-validated-ibm-z.rst

 ..
 For now, static links are used (which might actually be safer :) )
 .. ...........................................................................

-Certified and Validated Content
+Certified and validated content
 ================================

-Certified Content
+Certified content
 -----------------

 **Red Hat® Ansible® Certified Content Collections** - Formally certified through Red Hat's certification program.